bamcis-io/AWSBillingDataAnalytics/README.md

 The queries are works in progress.
 I will add new queries when I find interesting insights into the CUR and price list data.

 The entire pipeline is serverless.
 The two required projects use Lambda to initiate workflows, and the CUR Manager also uses Glue to perform a transform of the CUR data through a job defined in this template.
-So, make sure you use the same AWS Glue ETL Job name in each CloudFormation script.
+So, make sure you use the same AWS Glue ETL Job name in each CloudFormation script. **There are 2 different ETL job files and 2 different ETL jobs in this solution, one uses the column names for the standard csv files and one uses the column names for parquet files.
+Make sure you choose the correct one.**

 ## Table of Contents
 - [Usage](#usage)